 Presidential Proclamation--National Ovarian Cancer Awareness Month

-Last year, President Barack Obama declared September National Ovarian Cancer Awareness Month and pledged his support for increased awareness and scientific research.
+In 2010, former President Barack Obama declared September National Ovarian Cancer Awareness Month, and pledged his support for increased awareness and scientific research.

 “While we have made great strides in the battle against ovarian cancer, this disease continues to claim more lives than any other gynecologic cancer.
 During National Ovarian Cancer Awareness Month, we honor all those lost to and living with ovarian cancer, and we renew our commitment to developing effective screening methods, improving treatments, and ultimately defeating this disease.”